 • Small-cap Equity Fund

 These funds generally invest in small market capitalization companies.
 The rationale behind these is that small company have greater potential to create wealth for the investors.
-However, small capitalization stocks are amongst the lowest spectrum of capitalization.
-Generally, these companies are considered risky but they also create maximum return compared to the other category.
+However, small capitalization stocks are amongst the lower spectrum of capitalization.
+Generally, these companies are considered risky but they also create maximum return compared to the other categories.

 Who Should Invest in Small-cap Open-ended Equity Mutual Funds?

 A person with a high risk-appetite and long-term financial horizon can invest in these schemes.